Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 The Lufthansa baggage policy for the carriage of liquids and powders is as follows:

-- Liquids, gels, and aerosols must be placed in transparent quart-sized bags in your carry-on bags, and no single item can exceed 3.4 oz (100 ml).
+• Liquids, gels, and aerosols must be placed in transparent quart-sized bags in a carry-on bag, with no single item exceeding 100ml (3.4oz).
 However, larger containers (incl. hairsprays and insect repellents) can be packed in checked bags.

-- Powdered substances like coffee, powdered milk, spices, etc., must not exceed 12oz (350ml) in your carry-on bags if traveling international.
+• Powdered substances such as coffee, milk powder, spices, etc., should not be more than 12oz in your carry-on bags if travelling internationally.
 However, larger quantities may be permitted in your checked bag after screening.

-The following liquids and powders are always allowed in hand baggage:
+The liquids and powders below are always permitted in your hand baggage:

 Lufthansa Baggage Allowance for Children